Measles cases seen almost doubling in Ebola epidemic countries

 “The secondary effects of Ebola -- both in childhood infections and other health outcomes -- are potentially as devastating in terms of loss of life as the disease itself,” Lessler said.

-For the measles study, the researchers modelled the consequences of various degrees of disruption to health services.
+For the measles study, the researchers modeled the consequences of various degrees of disruption to health services.

 Before the Ebola outbreak, they estimated that about 778,000 children between nine months and five years had not had measles vaccines -- about 4 percent of the population of Guinea, Liberia and Sierra Leone.